Academic Sanctions Appeals Process

 One faculty member from each educational program (MD, MS, PA, DPT, Path Assist., Op Tech).
 Faculty members will serve a 1-year term (renewable annually for a total of three terms) and appointments will be staggered such that new members will join experienced members.

 One student from each program, and one alternate student from a different academic year to serve as representatives to the AAC.
-Students will serve as needed only for appeals of actions concerning fellow students enrolled in their own program (e.g., medical student representative for medical students, DPT student representative for DPT students, etc.).
-In the event that the student representative is in the same class as the appellant, the student alternate will serve.
+Students will serve as needed only for appeals of actions concerning fellow students enrolled in their program (e.g., medical student representative for medical students, DPT student representative for DPT students, etc.).
+If the student representative is in the same class as the appellant, the student alternate will serve.
 Students will serve a 1-year term.

 If a committee member was involved in recommending the sanction that is being appealed, an alternate member from that program’s faculty is selected in their place.

 The chair will be selected by the vice dean for education.